EuPathDB/EuPathDBIrods/Resources/Documentation/vagrant-irods.md

 ### Allow DB Connections Through Firewall
   * Run sshuttle (<code>sshuttle -e 'ssh -o StrictHostKeyChecking=no' -r [user]@spruce.pcbi.upenn.edu 128.91.49.128/24 128.192.0.0/16 > /dev/null 2>&1 &</code>).
   * Insure that a process number is returned.
 Remember to do this initially after vagrant up/vagrant ssh or builds will not work.

-### Verify Jobs
-  * For each of the jobs, IrodsBuilder and IrodsListener, verify that each is restricted to run on the irods node and set it if otherwise.

-### Set Up Irods Builder Jenkins Job
-  * Run the IrodsBuilder job manually - via Build Now button.
-It will fail but this action will create a workspace for the job at <code>/var/tmp/workspace/IrodsBuilder</code>
-  * Become joeuser (<code>sudo su - joeuser</code>) and go to the new workspace (<code>cd /var/tmp/workspace/IrodsBuilder</code>)
-  * As joeuser, copy the PlasmoDBMetaConfig.yaml file described earlier into the IrodsBuilder workspace (e.g.,<code>cp /vagrant/scratch/PlasmoDBMetaConfig.yaml /var/tmp/workspace/IrodsBuilder/.</code>).
-  * As joeuser, copy the gus configuration file (gus.config) into the IrodsBuilder workspace (e.g., <code>cp /vagrant/scratch/gus.config /var/tmp/workspace/IrodsBuilder/.</code>).
-  * As joeuser, copy the text file containing the supported projects, projectList.txt into the IrodsBuilder workspace (e.g., <code>cp /vargrant/scratch/projectList.txt /var/tmp/workspace/IrodsBuilder/.</code>).
-  * Log off as joeuser (<code>exit</code>).
-  * Return to the Jenkins website and run the IrodsBuilder job again.
-It should be successful this time.
-  * The parameter MODE defaults to Dev.
-Set it to anything else to do a full clean, full checkout and site rebuild.

 ### Set Up IRODS Microservices
   * Copy the file containing the IRODS microservices from the EuPathDBIrods project to the location where IRODS would expect it (<code>sudo /var/tmp/workspace/IrodsBuilder/project_home/EuPathDBIrods/Scripts/ud.re /etc/irods/.</code>).